benstjohn/Wix-Coupons/README.md

 ## Step 6 - Code Coupons Page

-We will cover the design and code of this page later.
-For now, you just need to create the page.
+Copy the code exactly from [Coupons](Coupons) and paste it in SITE code for the page "Coupons"

 ## Step 6 - Design Coupon Upload Page